nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ## Chapter 4: Configure git

-### Set up SSH for Github
+### Set up SSH for GitHub

-Github has written a great guide for setting up SSH authentication for Github.
-You will want to do this so Github knows about your computer and will allow you to push to repositories you have access to.
+GitHub has written a great guide for setting up SSH authentication for GitHub.
+You will want to do this so GitHub knows about your computer and will allow you to push to repositories you have access to.

-Read that tutorial [here](https://help.github.com/articles/generating-ssh-keys).
-Start at "Step 1: Check for SSH keys".
+[Read that tutorial here](https://help.github.com/articles/generating-ssh-keys), starting at "Step 1: Check for SSH keys".

 ### Configure the default identity